Moist & Tender, Tried & True

 In all cases, it’s important to not overcook the chicken.
 Boneless cuts cook more evenly when they’re an even thickness, and an easy technique is flattening each piece of chicken.
 Use a rolling pin or the flat side of a meat mallet to pound the chicken breasts until they’re about a ½-inch thickness The first image in a photo sequence for Millennial Chicken Cordon Bleu shows the process.

-Your options are endless with boneless, skinless chicken breasts, and you’ll find plenty of recipes at Just BARE Chicken.
+Your options are endless with boneless, skinless chicken breasts, and you’ll find plenty of recipes at Our Kitchen.
 With a little TLC, they’ll turn out moist and tender every time.